-• Step 3: Processing Doctor's Paperwork

-- When the "Request for Home Hospital Teacher" form is returned, immediately send it to the school nurse and the program specialist. - Note: The District has 5 business days from the date that the "Request for Home Hospital Teacher" form is returned to make a determination regarding whether HH is appropriate. - If an "Authorization for Release of Information" form has been signed and there is need for clarification, the school nurse will contact the doctor. - o If the "Request for Home Hospital Teacher" form is not returned within 5 days, the administrator/counselor will contact the parent to determine whether the parents are still requesting HH.

-- Step 4: Approval of Home/Hospital Services - o If the paperwork is complete, the school nurse will forward the paperwork to Human Resources (HR). - Step 5: Assigning a Home/Hospital Teacher - HR will work with the school site to identify a teacher and the student will begin receiving Home Hospital services within 5 business days. - Note: The total amount of time between the doctor's paperwork being received and Home Hospital services being implemented may not exceed 10 business days. - The school site has the immediate responsibility to find a classroom teacher to provide services for the student.
+- Step 3: Processing Doctor's Paperwork - When the "Request for Home Hospital Teacher" form is returned, immediately send it to the school nurse and the program specialist. - Note: The District has 5 business days from the date that the "Request for Home Hospital Teacher" form is returned to make a determination regarding whether HH is appropriate. - If an "Authorization for Release of Information" form has been signed and there is need for clarification, the school nurse will contact the doctor. - If the "Request for Home Hospital Teacher" form is not returned within 5 days, the administrator/counselor will contact the parent to determine whether the parents are still requesting HH. - Step 4: Approval of Home/Hospital Services If the paperwork is complete, the school nurse will forward the paperwork to Human Resources (HR). - Step 5: Assigning a Home/Hospital Teacher - HR will work with the school site to identify a teacher and the student will begin receiving Home Hospital services within 5 business days. - Note: The total amount of time between the doctor's paperwork being received and Home Hospital services being implemented may not exceed 10 business days. - The school site has the immediate responsibility to find a classroom teacher to provide services for the student.
 If possible, the student's classroom teacher is preferred.
 In the event that the classroom teacher is not available, the site should open the position to other credentialed staff on site.
 Following this, notification is made to other schools in the District and, if not successful, the Human Resources Office will review the current Guest Teacher roles to determine if there is a credentialed staff member available for the position.
 The school site will generate a Personnel Action Request (PAR) including the name of the student being served by the staff member. - The assigned Home/Hospital teacher is responsible for filling out a "soft time card" that includes the name of the student receiving services.
 A student is eligible to receive one hour of Home/Hospital Instruction for every day that instruction is offered by the district in the regular education program.
 The maximum hours that can be offered to a student in any one week is dependent upon the number of school days in that week.
 For example, a week where school is held for only four days will result in a maximum of four days of home/hospital teaching.
 These soft time cards should be reviewed by the counseling/administrative staff at each site on a monthly basis and copies made prior to sending them to the Human Resources Office for verification and approval. - In the event that a Special Education student is considered for Home Hospital placement, all of the above procedures apply and additionally the IEP team must meet to develop an IEP addressing Home Hospital placement.
-The IEP team must also ensure that proper notification of this action is given to the parent and to the Pupil Services Department. - Step 6: Returning to School - o Both Human Resources and the school nurse are responsible for monitoring the end date of a student's HH services. - For HH services lasting longer than two weeks, the school nurse will contact the family one week prior to the end date in order to determine whether accommodations, a health care plan, or other supports may be needed upon return to school. - The school site (in collaboration with the school nurse) should consider holding a reentry SST meeting or 504 meeting (if applicable) just prior to the student returning from HH in order to discuss accommodations that may be needed for the student once he/she returns to campus.
+The IEP team must also ensure that proper notification of this action is given to the parent and to the Pupil Services Department.